What are the benefits of the 80/20 principle for both enterprises and individuals?

 - 80% of work performance comes from 20% of corporate employees

-The 80/20 rule is one of the principles that has been applied in management and production to improve output quality as well as find solutions to solve problems.
+The 80/20 principle is one of the most applied theories in management and production to improve output quality, as well as find optimal solutions to enterprise weaknesses.

-2. How does the 80/20 rule help businesses and individuals improve?
+2. How does the 80/20 principle apply to enterprises and individuals?

-2.1 Benefits of applying the 80/20 principle in business
+2.1 Benefits of applying the 80/20 principle in enterprises

-The Pareto Principle helps you motivate yourself to focus your efforts on the 20% of the factors that make your business different instead of spreading it out at the 80% that doesn’t get many results.
+The Pareto Principle helps you build the motivation to focus your efforts on the 20% of the factors that make your enterprises different, instead of spreading it around the 80% that doesn’t yield much.

-- In labor productivity management: In an enterprise, 20% of main products can bring up to 80% of sales for the business itself.
-Or 80% of the value of a product or service comes from 20% of its key features.
-It proves that the input (inputs) and output (outputs) values are always unbalanced.
-When businesses realized that, they could focus their resources and resources on this 20% to produce the expected results.
+- In labor productivity management: In an enterprise, 20% of the product focus can bring up to 80% of sales, or 80% of the value of a product or service comes from 20% of its important features.
+This proves that the input and output values are always unbalanced.
+Applied in practice, businesses can focus their resources on this 20% to create the expected results.

-- In providing products: Businesses need to have 20% of products/services that are considered core products.
-They have to invest 80% of their time and effort.
-Even within the same product, 20% of the features can be considered most important and hold 80% of its value.
-Production, marketing, and sales teams can focus on this set of features to introduce to customers.
+- In providing products: Enterprises need to have 20% of products/services considered as core and invest up to 80% of time and effort.
+Even within the same product, the 20% of the features considered most important hold 80% of its value.
+Production, marketing, and sales teams should focus on this feature group when introducing it to customers.

-- In time management: Spend 80% of the time on 20% of the tasks that have the greatest impact on the business’s survival.
-Rooted in economic thinking, the 80/20 Rule is widely used in business and production.
+- In time management: Spend 80% of your time on 20% of the tasks that have the greatest impact on the survival of the enterprise.
+Rooted in economic thinking, the 80/20 Rule is widely used in enterprise and production.
 The Pareto Principle effectively supports managers in deciding the optimal allocation of time and resources.
-Focusing your efforts on the 20% important factors that make your business different, instead of spreading it out at 80% without getting any results.
+Instead of spreading out at 80% without getting much results, it is better to focus your efforts on the 20% factors that make the enterprise different.

-- In inventory management: In business, you discover that 80% of inventory costs come from 20% of customers.
-If you can find the cause of the problem, your inventory costs will likely be significantly reduced, thereby optimizing revenue.
+- In inventory management: In enterprises, you discover that 80% of inventory costs come from 20% of customers.
+If the cause of the problem can be found, the company’s inventory costs will be significantly reduced, thereby optimizing revenue.

-- In customer management: 80% of the business’s revenue comes from 20% of the focus customers.
-Many businesses mistakenly consider all customers the same and should be treated equally.
-However, reality proves that there will be customer groups that bring more benefits to businesses than the rest.
-Therefore, defining a strategy for the 20% customer focus group is essential for every business.
-From there, instead of taking care of all customers spread out, businesses will invest, care more about 20% of this customer group, find out what they like, what their needs are, and need. how to spend preferential benefits to increase the loyalty of this customer group.
+- In customer management: 80% of the enterprise’s revenue comes from 20% of the focus customers.
+Many enterprises mistakenly believe that all customers are the same and should be treated equally.
+However, the reality proves that there will be customer groups that bring more benefits to the enterprise than the rest.
+Therefore, defining a strategy for 20% of the focus customers is essential for every business.
+Instead of taking care of all customers spread out, enterprises will care more about 20% of this customer group, find out what they like, what their needs are, need to reserve rights incentives to increase the loyalty of this customer group.

-- In management, motivate employees: 20% of excellent employees in a company bring 80% of revenue or business performance for the business.
-Therefore, it is essential to have the policy to reward and motivate employees to improve the performance of the whole system.
+- In management, motivate employees: 20% of excellent employees in the company bring 80% of revenue or enterprise performance for the business.
+Therefore, having a policy to reward and motivate this group of employees is essential to improve the performance of the whole system.

-- In customer service: Sticking to the 80/20 model, you’ll also find that 80% of customer complaints and business losses stem from 20% of certain defects.
-Focusing on correcting these urgent defects will improve the business situation for the enterprise.
+- In customer service: Sticking to the 80/20 model, you’ll also see 80% of customer complaints and enterprise losses stemming from 20% of certain defects.
+Focusing on correcting these urgent defects will improve the enterprise’s situation for enterprises.

 2.2 Benefits of applying the 80/20 rule to individuals:

-The 80/20 rule helps with time management: you need to list your tasks by priority.
-Then spend 80% of your time dealing with the most important 20%.
-After completing these tasks, you proceed to do other tasks according to the setlist or delegate authority to subordinates.
+- The 80/20 Rule help with time management: You need to prioritize your tasks.
+Then spend 80% of your time dealing with 20% of the most important tasks.
+After completing these tasks, you should proceed to do other tasks according to the set list or delegate to junior staff to do.

-The 80/20 Rule helps refine relationships: Applying the 80/20 rule will help you find the 20% of relationships that bring 80% of happiness, value to your life.
-You can then spend 80% of your time on this group of positive relationships and less time on other social relationships.
+- The 80/20 Rule helps screen relationships: Applying the 80/20 rule will help you find the 20% of relationships that bring 80% of your happiness and value to your life.
+From there, you can spend 80% of your time on this group of positive relationships and less time on other social relationships

-The 80/20 principle in improving self-knowledge: Identify personal goals and knowledge items to improve.
-Then focus 80% of the time on the 20% most important items.
-The rest of the time is spent perfecting less important elements.
+- The 80/20 Rule in cultivating self-knowledge: Identify personal goals and knowledge to be cultivated.
+Then focus 80% of the time on the 20% most important categories.
+The rest of the time is spent on less important elements.